 What is CalFresh?

-Please submit the Pre-Screening Form below to see if you are potentially eligible for CalFresh.
+Please submit the Pre-screening form below to see if you may be eligible for CalFresh.
 Once submitted, we will contact you to schedule an appointment within 1-3 business days.

 Am I Eligible?